ecomplus/utils/CONTRIBUTING.md

 # Contribution guidelines

-We're using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), all commit messages must follow these conventions.

-For documentation, we're using [jsdoc](https://jsdoc.app/), all methods should be well documented.

 1. Create a new branch with the name of your proposal:
     - If you're already a collaborator, prefer to create a `fix/*`, `feat/*` or `docs/*` branch on official repository;
     - If you're not a collaborator yet, fork the repository and create the branch;